-Bridge between analog video device and PC
+Bridge between analog video device / TV and PC

-An especially interesting application for the Cameo Convert is as a bridge between analog video devices and PCs, permitting existing analog video material to be digitized, edited and stored on (S)VCD, DVD or videotape.
+An especially interesting application is as a bridge between analog video devices and PCs, permitting existing analog video material to be digitized, edited and stored on (S)VCD, DVD or videotape.

-Simply connect your analog video device to the video input 3 or 7 and the audio inputs 3.
+Simply connect your analog video device to the video input 5 or 7 and the audio inputs 5.
 Please use the appropriate cables (included) for this connection.
-Next, connect the DV input/output 1 to the FireWireTM port of your PC: Please also use the included DV cable (IEEE1394 6-pin to 6-pin) for this connection.
+Next, connect the DV input/output 6 to the FireWireTM port of your PC: Please also use the included DV cable (IEEE1394 6-pin to 6-pin) for this connection.
 Switch the Cameo Convert on.
 Your PC will automatically recognize the Cameo Convert as a DV camcorder.
-The Cameo Convert will be listed in your PC's Device Manager under "Imaging devices" as an "MS DV camera and video recorder".

-To open the Device Manager, press and hold the Windows key (with the Windows logo) and press the Pause key.
+The Cameo Convert will be listed in your PC's Device Manager under "Imaging devices" as "MS DV camera and video recorder".
+To launch the Device Manager, press and hold the Windows key (with the Windows logo) and press the Pause key.
 This will open the System Properties window.
-In Windows 98SE or ME, click the "Device Manager" tab; in Windows 2000 or XP, click the "Hardware" tab and the "Device Manager" button.
+Under Windows 2000 or XP, click the "Hardware" tab and then the "Device Manager" button.
 Press the SOURCE button of the Cameo Convert once to select AV as the video source.
 The LED 3 must light up.

-Launch your software.
-For more information on ULEAD MediaStudio PRO 6.5, please see "The applications at a glance" also in this manual.
-To copy the edited video material from the software back to analog video tape, simply press the SOURCE button to select DV as your source.
-The LED 2 must light up.
+Now launch your software.
+For more information on ULEAD VideoStudio 8, please see the other manual.
+To copy the edited video material from the software back to analog video tape or preview the material on your TV, simply use the SOURCE button to set the source to DV.
+The 2 LED will light and the effects you have applied will be shown on your TV in real time.